Contact WKW

 Whether it be through the admission of a traffic ticket where a guilty plea was entered or through a police officer’s testimony on fault, there are certainly avenues to pursue in attempting to admit evidence of a traffic violation at trial.
 Keep in mind that this issue can cut both ways, and it is possible that these same arguments can be made by a defendant attempting to admit evidence of a plaintiff’s traffic violation.
 Still, knowing both sides of the argument provides an advantage in successfully litigating your case.

 If you or a loved one have been injured in a car accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
-An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
+A South Bend car accident attorney from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Let WKW put our experience to work for you.
 Contact us for your free case evaluation.